Professor-G/MicroLIA/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2004.14347-b31b1b.svg)](https://arxiv.org/abs/2004.14347)

 # MicroLIA: MicroLensing Identification Algorithm
-MicroLIA is an open-source program for detecting microlensing events in wide-field surveys — it’s currently adapted for single lens detection only.
+MicroLIA is an open-source program for detecting microlensing events in wide-field surveys.
+You can use the built-in modules to simulate lightcurves with adaptive cadence (the program only provides PSPL simulations), or you can utilize your own set of lightcurves.
 <img src="https://user-images.githubusercontent.com/19847448/51231407-4cce2a80-1918-11e9-8c4b-aaafeddbd335.jpg" width="900" height="500">

 # Installation